minostauros/VIAR/README.md

 ## Instructions
 To run this code, you need following data:
 - NTU RGB+D depth images, RGB images, and flows in HDF5 format.
 Data generation is done with codes in ```dataset``` directory.
-These files are way too big to be shared.
+These files are way too big to be shared, but [here](https://d.pr/f/AUFL30/k57oIw38aC) is a small set of samples!
 - NTU RGB+D JSON and label text files containing videoname, video length, and action labels.
 These are in ```assets``` directory.

 Dataset directory looks like: